-In addition to a standard homeowners insurance policy, you may want to look into additional coverage to protect against wildfires, which do occur in the area fairly regularly.
-And if you’ve always been a renter, make sure you’re setting aside the funds you’ll need to keep your home in good shape.
-You’re on the hook for all the maintenance costs now, which can add up in a big way.
-If your air conditioner quits in the middle of a Tucson July, you’re not going to be able to wait to save for a replacement.
+In addition to a standard homeowners insurance policy, you may want to look into additional coverage to protect against wildfires, which do occur in the area.
+And if you’ve always been a renter, make sure you’re setting aside funds to keep your home in good shape.
+You’re on the hook for all the maintenance costs now, and if your air conditioner quits in the middle of a desert summer, you’re not going to be able to wait to save for a replacement.

 Tips for buying a Tucson home